-5 Ways be more active can improve workplace productivity and more...
+5 Ways being more active can improve workplace productivity and more...

-Are you looking for something sporty for your staff, colleagues or business in 2017?
+Are you looking for something sporty for your staff, colleagues or business?
 Have you considered entering a triathlon, cycling challenge or running event?
 More and more companies are looking to sport as way of team building, motivating and energising their employees and this blog post explains a little more about why you should at least consider it.

 Anyone who works at companies such as Google or Facebook will find a number of opportunities for individual and team sporting activities right on the corporate campus.
 And these are not the only corporations that have put fitness centres, volleyball, handball, tennis, and basketball courts, swimming pools and so forth.
 What employers have come to realise is what research has been saying for a long time has been saying for a long time – employees who participate in sports activities, either during or outside of their workdays, are far more productive.
 And companies want to encourage their workers to “get physical” for 4 primary benefits.